climax-dev-1/Secure-Proxy/.github/templates/README.template.md

 ### String To Type

+> [!TIP]
+> This formatting applies to almost every situation where the only (allowed) Input Type is a string and other Output Types are needed.

 In the Environment the only allowed type is a string so to not have to always use a json string you can use the following types, if you format them correctly...